 New B3-funded research targets early action against deadly fungal pathogens threatening pōhutukawa, rātā, and other native species.

-Some of Aotearoa New Zealand’s most iconic native trees - including pōhutukawa and rātā - could be at risk from a group of two aggressive fungal pathogens Ceratocystis lukiohia and C. huliohia, if they reached the country.
-The pathogens were first identified on the island of Hawai‘i in 2014, with widespread death of Metrosideros polymorphia or 'Ohi'a lehua trees.
+Some of Aotearoa New Zealand’s most iconic native trees - including pōhutukawa and rātā - could be at risk from a group of two aggressive fungal pathogens Ceratocystis lukuohia and C. huliohia, if they reached the country.
+These pathogens were first identified on the island of Hawai‘i in 2014, have devastated native 'ōhi’a lehua trees (Metrosideros polymorpha) and are considered a serious emerging biosecurity threat to Myrtaceae globally.

-These two new pathogens are collectively called Rapid Ohia Death (ROD) and has now spread to other islands in Hawaii.
+The diseases caused by these two new pathogens are collectively called Rapid ‘Ōhi‘a Death (ROD) and have now spread to other islands in Hawaii.

-Ceratocystis includes several species capable of causing death to trees and crops, and ROD has, and continues to devastate native ʻōhiʻa forests in Hawaii.
-'Ohi'a is closely related to pōhutukawa and rātā in the Myrtaceae family.
+‘Ōhi‘a is closely related to New Zealand’s pōhutukawa and rātā in the Myrtaceae family.
 The vectors and pathways for spread of ROD in Hawaii include bark beetles, humans, animals like cows and pigs, contaminated equipment, footwear, and dispersal of pathogen spores on the wind.

 AgResearch scientist Mark McNeill says the work is focused on assessing how these pathogens might enter Aotearoa New Zealand, identifying which native and productive plants could be vulnerable, and preparing detection and response tools, are also areas of research.